BetterErrors/better_errors/README.md

 **NOTE:** It is *critical* you put better\_errors in the **development** section. **Do NOT run better_errors in production, or on Internet facing hosts.**

-You will notice that the only machine that gets the Better Errors page is localhost.
-If you are developing on a remote host (or a virtually remote host, such as a Vagrant box).
+You will notice that the only machine that gets the Better Errors page is localhost, which means you get Ancient Errors if you are developing on a remote host (or a virtually remote host, such as a Vagrant box).
 Obviously, the REPL is not something you want to expose to the public, but there are also other pieces of sensitive information available in the backtrace (this giant info display comes at a price).

 To poke selective holes in this security mechanism, you can add a line like this to your startup (for example, on Rails it would be `config/environments/development.rb`)